rubymonsters/ruby-for-beginners/10_built_in_classes.md

 ```

 Both of these are good to use.
 Technically they are almost the same, except for
-one important feature called "string interpolation".
+one important feature called "string interpolation", which we'll explain later.

 (The reason why text, in the context of programming languages, is not referred
 to as "text", but instead with the slightly odd term "string" is a historical,
-and technical one.
-In early programming languages strings were implemented as
+and technical one: In early programming languages strings were implemented as
 lists of characters, and programmers had to deal with them as such.
-Once
+One had
+to take care of nasty things such as manually managing the length of the
+character list.
+Once languages started to make things easier for developers,
-languages started to add built-in abstractions for this concept, these were
+and add built-in abstractions for this concept, these were named "string",
-named "string" resembling the way programmers had thought about text before: as
+resembling the way programmers had thought about text before: as characters
-characters lined up on strings.
-Nowadays, in Ruby, you can just think about
+lined up on strings.
+Nowadays, in Ruby, you can just think about strings as
-strings as text.)
+text.)

 #### Symbols

 *Symbols are like strings, except they are code.*

-This is a rather strange concept, to be honest, and we only introduce it this
+Symbols are a rather strange concept, to be honest, and we only introduce them
-early because symbols are used to often and widely that you'll very likely find
+this early because symbols are used so often and widely that you'll very likely
-them used in code elsewhere.
-For your first steps in learning programming we
+find them used in code elsewhere.
+For your first steps in learning programming
-wouldn't necessarily need them.
+we wouldn't necessarily need them.

 Symbols are written like this: `:something`.
 I.e. there is a word that is
 preceeded by a colon.
 This means that normally symbols do not contain spaces.